UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

     Only needed for a ``Generic`` predictor.
 The number of bits used in the saturating counter value.

 Global-History-Length
     The number of bits used to record the global history of branch directions.
 Each bit represents one branch direction.
+For ``PerceptronPredictor``, this dictates the size of the perceptrons (with each perceptron having Global-History-Length + 1 weights).

 RAS-entries
     The number of entries in the Return Address Stack (RAS).